School Based Programs Guidelines

 All in- and after-school programs at schools must include a letter of support from the school leader (not community ed.) explaining how and why the program fits the school’s priorities and plans.

-We will consider programs in and after-school at these schools, which provide low-income BIPOC students a good education:
+We will consider programs in and after-school at these schools, which are working to improve outcomes for low-income, BIPOC students:

 - Ascension Catholic School